uGOsnow

 That looks like this:

-We spent probably 3 days at Bialka Tatrazanska, or Kotelnica Tatrazanska as I believe the resort is called.
+We spent 3 days at Bialka Tatrazanska, or Kotelnica Tatrazanska as I believe the resort is called.
 Day one was mostly learning and sliding down the learner slopes.

 Day two more of the same with some progress up the mountain, and day three was the first excursion away from the learner facing side of the mountain (or is that hill).

 Even now I’m an experienced snowboarder who has been to some of the best ski resorts in Europe, I would happily head back to Zakopane to give Bialka Tatrazanska another whirl.
 One of the reasons is that it’s just easy runs.
 Nice and wide, reasonably fast, not too challening and fast enough lifts.
+For a weekend with family or just to get your snow fix for cheap it would be absolutely fine.

 Who would enjoy ski in Zakopane?